SalMarco/Cattolica2018/README.md

 With `cd ..` you will return **one** step back in the folders tree.

+Execute the commands as you need and put yourself in the folder insed you want to create the new folder fot the repo.

 ### Clone all the repos together

 In order to clone the `Cattolica2018` repository with all the others already inside execute

 `git clone --recursive git@github.com:SalMarco/Cattolica2018.git`

+Enter inside the folder that has been created.

 In order to update in one time the `Cattolica2018` repository and all the others, from inside the folder, execute